-Cover photos: Large photo: Bull kelp by ©"TheMarineDetective.com".
+Cover photos: Large photo: Bull kelp by ©"The/MarineDetective.com".
 Small photos from left to right: Oyster spat ready for sale in a nursery FLUPSY by Cynthia Pring-Ham; juvenile king crab by Celeste Leroux; oyster and seaweed farm near Ketchikan, Alaska, provided by Hump Island Oyster Co.

-Back cover photos from left to right: Nick Mangini harvests kelp on Kodiak Island, by Trevor Sande; oysters on the half-shell, by Jakolof Bay Oyster Company; oyster spat which is set, by OceansAlaska.
-Photo bottom: "Mariculture - Made in Alaska" graphic provided by Alaska Dept. of Commerce, Community and Economic Development, Division of Economic Development
+Back cover photos from left to right: Nick Mangini of Kodiak Island Sustainable Seaweed harvests kelp, by Trevor Sande; oysters on the half-shell, by Jakolof Bay Oyster Company; oyster spat which is set, by OceansAlaska.
+Photo bottom: "Mariculture - Made in Alaska" graphic by artist Craig Updegrove and provided by Alaska Dept. of Commerce, Community and Economic Development, Division of Economic Development